No. 33 Squadron RAF

-Number 33 Squadron of the Royal Air Force operates the Westland Puma HC.2 from RAF Benson, Oxfordshire.
+No. 33 Squadron is a dormant squadron of the Royal Air Force.
+Prior to disbanding in 2025, it was based at RAF Benson, Oxfordshire, operating the Airbus Helicopters Puma HC2.

 History

-First World War
+First World War (1916–1918)

-No. 33 Squadron of the Royal Flying Corps was formed from part of No. 12 Squadron at Filton on 12 January 1916.
-For the remainder of the First World War the squadron was employed for Home Defence in Lincolnshire, guarding against German airship raids against northern England, being first equipped with Royal Aircraft Factory BE.2s, these being supplemented with Royal Aircraft Factory FE.2s.
+No. 33 Squadron of the Royal Flying Corps was formed from part of No. 12 Squadron at Filton airfield on 12 January 1916.
+For the remainder of the First World War the squadron was employed for home defence in Lincolnshire, guarding against German airship raids against northern England, being first equipped with the Royal Aircraft Factory BE.2, these being supplemented with the Royal Aircraft Factory FE.2.
 Its headquarters were at Gainsborough, with its flights based on three stations: RAF Scampton (A Flight), RAF Kirton in Lindsey (B Flight) and RAF Elsham Wolds (C Flight).
-The FE.2s were replaced by Bristol Fighters in June 1918, which were in turn replaced by night fighter Avro 504s in August.
+The FE.2 was replaced by Bristol Fighters in June 1918, which were in turn replaced by night fighter the Avro 504 in August.
 The squadron did not destroy any enemy airships, despite a number of interceptions and was disbanded in June 1919.